modernAlcibiades/DragonPriestToken/README.md

 - This also resolves the problem of low trust

 ## Contracts
-DPT coin - ERC20
+[DPT token](https://ftmscan.com/address/0x21c8c018fac4d79034291c66b2f29f6de4316810) - Incentive token for taking care of dragons
-Priest - controller from where you can call the tasks on the dragon, and earn DPT
+[DragonPriest](https://ftmscan.com/address/0xd0f82f2d9cc60970b4263f828650aba8fe03532d) - controller from where you can call the tasks on the dragon, and earn DPT

+DPT has no preallocation.
+All the tokens are up for grabs.
+The rewards are described in next section.
+When there are fewer dragons, the rewards are higher.

 ## Actions & rewards (v1)